-1 Hour Continuing Education Credit (CACFP Professionals Certification Specialties 2 or 5) At the completion of training, participants will:
+1 Hour Continuing Education Credit (CACFP Professionals Certification Specialties 2 or 5)

-1) Explain why it is important as a CACFP provider to keep accurate business records.

-- 2) Identify record-keeping practices that help to keep accurate records. - 3) Explain how the 2024 NCA Nutrition Calendar can be used and is beneficial for accurate records.
+- 1) Explain why it is important as a CACFP provider to keep accurate business records. - 2) Identify record-keeping practices that help to keep accurate records. - 3) Explain how the 2025 NCA Nutrition Calendar can be used and is beneficial for accurate records.